shinesolutions/packer-aem/docs/upgrade-guide.md

 * Remove AEM license files from S3, they used to be stored under the path specified in `aws.aem_certs_base` configuration property
 * Migrated AEM Java Keystore Value from plain text to AWS Systems Manager Parameters.
 * Migrated AEM License parameter to AWS Systems Manager Parameters
+* Add support for additional certificate locations in `aws.certificate_arn` (ARN for either ACM/IAM ServerCertificates or an S3 key path)

 ### To 3.4.0